Internet censorship in Thailand: History

 In late 2011, the government announced the creation of the Cyber Security Operations Center (CSOC).
-CSOC pro-actively monitors websites and social media, and provides ISPs with a rapidly updated blocklist, including postings on Twitter and Facebook.
+CSOC proactively monitors websites and social media, and provides ISPs with a rapidly updated blocklist, including postings on Twitter and Facebook.
 There is no judicial review of the CSOC blocklist.

-Articles 18(2) and 18(3) of the 2017 Computer Crime Act (CCA) would allow user-related data and traffic data to be accessed by authorities without a court order under probable cause to assist with investigations related to an offense under the CCA or other laws.
-And Article 18(7) would allow authorities with a court order to compel service providers in assisting with the decryption of encoded data, undermining the use of encryption tools as a protection of user privacy.
+Articles 18(2) and 18(3) of the 2017 Computer Crime Act (CCA) allow user-related data and traffic data to be accessed by authorities without a court order under probable cause to assist with investigations related to an offense under the CCA or other laws.
+Article 18(7) would allow authorities with a court order to compel service providers to assist with the decryption of encoded data, undermining the use of encryption tools as a protection of user privacy.